Go to main navigation Navigation menu Skip navigation Home page Search

 Guest Lecturers

-Richard Brisius, Race Chairman, The Ocean Race.
+Richard Brisius, Chairman and owner, The Ocean Race.

-Jasmine Robinson, Partner at Causeway Media Partners.
+Jasmine Robinson, Managing Partner at Monarch Collective.

 Ricardo Fort, Founder of Sport by Fort.
 Former Vice President, Global Sports and Entertainment Partnerships at Coca-Cola and Senior Vice President, Global Brand, Product & Sponsorship Marketing at VISA.

-Tea Stefani, Brand Project Manager AS Monaco.
+Tea Stefani, Brand Project Manager at AS Monaco.

-Professor George Foster, Stanford University Graduate School of Business.
+George Foster, Professor Stanford University Graduate School of Business.

-Ebra Koksal, Football & Finance Forerunner.
+Ebru Köksal, Chair of Women in Football.
 Former CEO & Director for Galatasary Sports Club and first female Executive Board member of European Club Association (ECA).

-Professor Ivanka Visnjic, ESADE Business School.
+Ivanka Visnjic, Professor ESADE Business School.

 Sample of guest lecturers in the course Investments and Value Creation in Global Sports